geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 # Setting up a Mac OS X build environment #

-To build the Android files in a Mac OS environment, you need an Intel/x86 machine running MacOS 10.6 (Snow Leopard).
+In a default installation, OS X runs on a case-preserving but case-insensitive filesystem.
+This type of filesystem is not supported by git and will cause some git commands (such as "git status") to behave abnormally.
+Because of this, we recommend that you always work with the AOSP source files on a case-sensitive filesystem.
+This can be done fairly easily using a disk image, discussed below.

-Android must be built on a case-sensitive file system because the sources contain files that differ only in case.
-We recommend that you build Android on a partition that has been formatted with the journaled file system HFS+.
-HFS+ is required to successfully build Mac OS applications such as the Android Emulator for OS X.
+Once the proper filesystem is available, building the master branch in a modern OS X environment is very straightforward.
+Earlier branches, including ICS, require some additional tools and SDKs.

-## Creating a case sensitive disk image ##
+### Creating a case-sensitive disk image ###

-If you want to avoid partitioning/formatting your hard drive, you can use a case-sensitive disk image instead.
+You can create a case-sensitive filesystem within your existing OS X environment using a disk image.
 To create the image, launch Disk Utility and select "New Image".
 A size of 25GB is the minimum to complete the build, larger numbers are more future-proof.
 Using sparse images saves space while allowing to grow later as the need arises.
 Be sure to select